 Handling Exceptions in Python

-Handling exceptions effectively is crucial for building robust applications.
-In Python, exception handling encompasses a broad spectrum from printing exceptions to logging them for post-mortem analysis.
-This section delves into various techniques to handle exceptions in Python.
+Handling or raising exceptions effectively is crucial for building robust applications.
+In Python, exception handling encompasses a broad spectrum from printing exception to logging them for post-mortem analysis.
+This section delves into various techniques to handle exceptions in Python

 Printing Exceptions